Graduation season is upon us. It’s a time of celebrating the journey thus far—and of looking forward.

 Want to land that interview?
 Here are my thoughts on making your resume and cover letter stand out.

 When drafting these documents, most people focus on the structure, the sections to include, the number of bullet points, and so on.
 Many imitate examples online or populate a pre-made template.
 While there are best practices for formatting, let’s take a step back.
 Set aside the technical aspects for a moment.
+What then should you do?

-I want to focus on just one thing: Telling a cohesive and compelling story.
+Tell a cohesive and compelling story.

 What’s a cohesive story?
 One with a clear beginning, middle, and end.
 In this case, the end should lead right into your next steps, i.e., the job to which you’re applying.
 Remember: Plot holes introduce doubt, so explain any employment gaps or career changes.